 Embark on a whisky journey like no other - the Hebridean Whisky Trail is a uniquely wild and beautiful experience for those craving the spirit of adventure.
-Voyage across the seas to discover five remarkable distilleries and their friendly island communities on Skye, Raasay, Harris and Jura.
+Voyage across the seas to discover six remarkable distilleries and their friendly island communities on Skye, Raasay, Harris, Benbecula and Jura.
 A warm Hebridean welcome awaits you.

 An untamed landscape forged on Scotland’s Atlantic Coast, the Hebrides have always held a special appeal for travellers.
 Here you will journey by land and by sea through iconic scenery, where elements of ocean and mountain, Norse and Gaelic are distilled into whiskies of special character.

 While our spirits and distilleries offer varied delights, we share one common trait: the passion to create the finest single malt Scotch whisky.
 At each destination you will meet knowledgeable islanders who will teach you the specialties of their craft, and more.
 Each distillery has deep roots into their local community, and they are eager to share stories of their people and provenance which are the bedrock of their success.

 Chart your journey along the Hebridean Whisky Trail and discover six distinctive single malt Scotch whisky distilleries on five stunning Hebridean islands.